nreaLms/halflife-featureful/README.md

 ### Monster features

-* Health, relationship class and model can be customized in map editor.
+* Health, relationship class, blood color and model can be customized in map editor.
 * monster_barnacle health can be configured via skill.cfg

 ### New weapons